-There comes a time in every woman’s life when she has to clean a messy house and is completely overwhelmed.
+Have you ever had to clean a messy house when you’re overwhelmed with a huge mess?
 Maybe you’ve had a bad week at work and have not had the time to clean.
 Or, perhaps you’ve been sick in bed and just woke up to a tidal wave of mess and clutter.

 But whatever the reason, getting overwhelmed by a messy house is something that can stop you right in your fuzzy slippers.
 I too have been through “messy house-cleaning overwhelm” and it can be completely unsettling, especially when you don’t know where to start.

 One of the things I’ve done in my life is to help out my disabled mom with her housework, (up until her passing in 2020).
 She lived in her own home across town and while she had other help, I regularly cleaned, cooked and grocery shopped for her.
 Outside of that, I also spent quality time with her and worked, so my own housework chores usually came last.
 So yeah, it got hectic at times.